 The production of solar power is dependent on the solar rays, and therefore there is a big difference between summer and winter in Denmark when it comes to the output.

 There is great potential for developing solar power in Denmark - both in the matter of solar panels and solar cells.

-It is possible for Danish households and businesses to receive a subsidy if they set up solar panels or solar cells.
+At this point, it is not possible for Danish households and business to obtain any subsidies for solar panels or solar cells.